 - Williamsburg Farmers Market (Saturday)

 - Annapolis FRESHFARM Market (Sunday)

-Plus, don’t forget that you can find a variety of Agriberry products in your weekly share of local fruits and veggies from 4P Foods!
+You can find a variety of Agriberry products in your weekly share of local fruits and veggies from 4P Foods!

 - Snead’s Asparagus Farm in Fredricksburg, VA

 - Calvert Farm in Rising Sun, MD (USDA Certified Organic)

 - Not USDA Certified Organic, but they use “organic” practices in the way they grow their fruit

 - Use highly targeted Integrated Pest Management (IPM) techniques